Case Study:

 S3 Connected Health worked with Cochlear to enable connectivity on their True Wireless® range of accessories and wirelessly stream digital audio directly to Cochlear hearing implants; delivering clear sound for those with hearing implants over distance and in a range of challenging situations.

-The True Wireless® range of devices, which includes a mini microphone, phone clip, and TV streamer, gives a clear and secure connection in situations that have traditionally been problematic for those with hearing implants.
-The devices effectively eliminate signal drops associated with acoustic or traditional FM systems or the need for bulky neck-worn components.
+The range of accessories, which includes a mini microphone, phone clip and TV streamer, gives a clear and secure connection without the interference and signal drops associated with acoustic or traditional FM systems, or the need for bulky neck-worn components.
+This enables people with hearing loss to hear problem-free in a range of different environments.

 project cochlear

-met the limited memory, processing capacity, and power constraints associated with a hearing implant sound processor
+One of the main challenges addressed was ensuring the functionality met the limited memory, processing capacity and power constraints associated with a hearing implant sound processor.

-Operating at the 2.4 GHz frequency, extensive testing was completed to ensure reliable connection and streaming of audio to the sound processor in congested wireless environments – particularly with Bluetooth® hubs and Wi-Fi routers.
+Operating at the 2.4 GHz frequency, extensive testing had to be done to ensure reliable connection and streaming of audio to the sound processor in congested wireless environments, particularly with Bluetooth® hubs and Wi-Fi routers.
+S3 Connected Health worked in partnership with Cochlear to ensure integration with the existing devices and the wider eco-system associated with the Nucleus® 6 hearing solution (including backward compatibility with existing remote controls and accessories).

-Since launching the True Wireless® devices with the Cochlear Nucleus® 6 hearing implant, the wireless audio streaming has now been extended to the Nucleus® 7, the Baha® 4, and the Baha® 5 sound processors.
+Since launching the True Wireless® devices with the Nucleus® 6, the wireless audio streaming has now been extended to the Nucleus® 7, the Baha® 4, and the Baha® 5 Sound Processors.

 further roll-out